shriya22/dataviz_proj/README.md

 ![](images/d5.png)
 https://environmentaldatavisuals.wordpress.com/2016/10/16/visuals-only-co2-efficiency-and-emissions-by-country-over-time/
 * The above image is a line chart that depicts the carbon dioxide emissions for a few countries, and from 1990 to 2014.
 This chart can help us identify the countries having the highest CO2 emissions(certainly due to human causes), which is one of the main reasons for climate change.
 * A visual can be effective if it is clear and simple.
-But this plot has too many variables and hence the information about a lot of countries isn't clear at all (all we can say is that many of the countries are emitting between 0 to 1000 megatons of CO2, but it isn’t clear which ones and exactly how much is being emitted).
+But this plot has too many variables and hence the information about a lot of countries aren't clear at all (all we can say is that many of the countries are emitting 0 to 1000 megatons of CO2, but it isn’t clear which ones and exactly how much is being emitted).
 * Knowing the end goals of the visual is very important as given by the framework.
 If the audience is just looking for, let’s say top 5 countries emitting a lot of CO2, then we can eliminate clutter by just having 5 lines for the top 5 countries in our plot.
 But if they want information about all countries, I would suggest to use mulitple line charts with different scales that will clearly show all the lines represting each country.
 * And it’s not advisable to use more than six colours in a single plot.However, more than 40 colours are used for each of the lines.
 Hence, we can’t distinguish between the countries with confidence.
 The colours in figure 1 were definitely more distinguishable compared to this figure.
 * Incorporating these changes can create a more powerful plot.